Chart of Approved Assessment and Gifted Education

 Be informed.
 The purpose of the identification process is to give students an opportunity to demonstrate their potential.
 Understand the connection between identification and services.
 No one test is appropriate for all situations or with all students.
 A fair and accurate assessment and identification system is a key ingredient in a high quality, comprehensive continuum of gifted education services.

 Be current.
 Periodically review the district gifted identification plan.
 District needs and the “technology” of assessment are constantly evolving, so plan to update the district gifted identification plan and related resources every two to three years.
 Finally, include gifted identification in district professional development and communication efforts.
 Make sure that district staff are familiar with the characteristics of gifted children, the district gifted identification plan, and help teachers, parents and other stakeholders understand what test results say (and do not say) about students.

 Submitting Tests for Review

 Test publishers may submit new tests for review for possible addition to the chart of tests approved for gifted identification.
 Updated or revised tests may be submitted at any time.
 New tests should be submitted each spring.
-The deadline for 2010 submission is June 18.
 The letter to publishers provides details regarding the process.
 The Criteria to Assess Screening and Identification Instruments for Children Who are Gifted is the form required for test submission.